-Anxiety and Approval Seeking in Gay Men: How Therapy Helps You Date from a Place of Self-Worth
+Anxiety and Approval Seeking in Gay Men: How a Gay Therapist in Melbourne Helps You Date from a Place of Self-Worth

-A young gay man looking worried, phone in hand and head in hand, illustrating the anxiety and self-monitoring that comes with approval seeking in relationships
+A young gay man looking worried, phone in hand and head in hand, illustrating the anxiety and self-monitoring that comes with approval seeking in relationships, advice from a gay therapist in Melbourne

 Constantly monitoring whether you're making the right impression is exhausting.
 It leaves you feeling anxious and on edge, particularly when dating.
-Did I say the wrong thing?
+For many clients I see as a gay therapist in Melbourne, the questions are often the same: Did I say the wrong thing?
 What did that look mean?
 Why aren't they texting me back?

 Approval seeking is a survival response that kicks in when our need to belong feels threatened.
-For the gay men I work with in Melbourne, this can look like hypermonitoring your body to fit an ideal, moulding yourself into what you think your crush finds cool, or hiding your emotional needs while playing it cool when you actually want something serious.
+In my practice as a gay therapist in Melbourne, I see this manifest as hyper-monitoring your body to fit a certain ideal, moulding yourself into what you think your crush finds "cool," or hiding your emotional needs while "playing it cool" when you actually want something serious.

 The anxiety that comes with approval seeking is real.
-On some level, we know we've constructed a version of ourselves that feels false and therefore rickety and vulnerable — one that depends on the actions and reactions of a new romantic interest to hold itself together.
-Being someone we're not takes enormous energy and constant self-monitoring.
+On some level, we know we've constructed a version of ourselves that feels false and therefore rickety, one that depends on the reactions of a new romantic interest to hold itself together.
+Being someone we're not takes enormous energy.
 Am I texting too much?
 Will that seem too needy?
-I've double-texted and been left on read again!.
+I've double-texted and been left on read again!

-Where Approval Seeking Comes From in Gay Men
+The Roots of Approval Seeking in Gay Men

 At its core, approval seeking comes from an innate human need to belong.
-The problem arises when our self-esteem becomes too reliant on acceptance and reassurance from others.
-When that happens, we become too easily shaped by other people's reactions, and that comes at the cost of a solid sense of our own identity, preferences, and opinions.
+The problem arises when our self-esteem becomes too reliant on acceptance from others.
+When that happens, we become too easily shaped by others' reactions at the expense of our own identity.

 When Survival Strategies Become the Problem

 It makes sense to adapt in a high school environment where fitting in kept you safe.
-The problem is when that survival strategy follows you into dating as an adult.
+However, as an experienced gay therapist in Melbourne, I see how these strategies sabotage adult dating.

-In the therapy room, when clients are struggling with dating, I'll often ask: What part of you made that decision, your adult self or your adolescent self?
-What is that younger part worried will happen if you just be yourself?
-Almost always, the answer is the same: rejection, more loneliness and a sense of failure.
-The work is helping that teenager part receive the reassurance it needs to settle, because the wisest part of us already knows that real connection only comes through the vulnerability and courage of being ourselves.
+In the therapy room, when clients are struggling with dating, I'll often ask: What part of you made that decision—your adult self or your adolescent self?
+What is that younger part worried will happen if you are just yourself?
+Almost always, the answer is the same: rejection, more loneliness, and a sense of failure.

-EMDR can also help process the specific distressing memories around rejection, disapproval, not belonging, that are still quietly organising your behaviour in the present, even when you don't realise it.
+EMDR can also help process specific distressing memories of rejection or not belonging that are still quietly organising your behaviour in the present.

-Working with a gay therapist in Melbourne matters here because you don't have to explain the developmental experience of being gay in high school, or sugar-coat the nuances of gay dating culture.
-You can get on with doing the work you actually need to do.
+Working with a gay therapist in Melbourne matters here because you don't have to explain the developmental experience of being gay in high school or sugar-coat the nuances of local dating culture.
+You can get straight to the work of healing.

-When you become less driven by the need for approval, a new clarity emerges about what you actually want and what genuinely works for you in a relationship.
-You develop a keener sense of when someone is emotionally unavailable and a greater capacity to walk away from those connections rather than rationalise staying.
+When you become less driven by the need for approval, a new clarity emerges.
+You develop a keener sense of when someone is emotionally unavailable and a greater capacity to walk away from those connections rather than rationalising staying.

 Ready to Make Sense of Your Dating Patterns?

 Being honest about approval seeking takes courage.
-Understanding where the pattern comes from makes it possible to catch yourself in the moment and make choices that are actually aligned with what you want.
+Understanding where the pattern comes from makes it possible to catch yourself in the moment and make choices that align with your true self.

-If you're ready to explore this, I offer a 30-minute check-in to share what's been going on and get a sense of how therapy can help with your specific situation.
+If you’re looking for a gay therapist in Melbourne to help you navigate this journey, I offer a 30-minute check-in to share what's been going on and see how we can work together to build your self-worth.

 About the Author